Do you enjoy interacting with people and have good customer service skills? If yes, a career as a Waiter could be ideal for you.

-The transferable skills you gain will create exciting possibilities in several other professions in the hospitality industry, such as function host, gaming attendant, front desk receptionist, etc.
+The skills you gain will create exciting possibilities in several other professions in the hospitality industry.
+These may include a function host, gaming attendant, and front desk receptionist.

 Step 2: Take An English Course

-From welcoming customers to explaining menus, promoting local produce, and recommending complementary wines, the job involves customer interaction throughout the day.
+The job involves customer interaction throughout the day, from welcoming customers to explaining menus, promoting local produce, and recommending complementary wines.

 To provide the best customer experience, you need impressive communication skills.
 Taking an English course can help communicate effectively and provide better customer service.

 Good command of spoken English also immensely increases your chances of job success as a waiter.